yuriok/QGrain/README.md

 # QGrain
-QGrain is a esay to use tool that can unmix and analyse the multi-modal grain size distribution.
+QGrain is an esay to use tool that can unmix and analyse the multi-modal grain size distribution.